 - Green invokes renewal, balance, refreshment, and peace.

 3. Samples of products are very attractive.
-Make sure to station the sample tray in a place easy to access, keep it fresh and clean.
+Make sure to station the sample tray in an accessible place to keep it fresh and clean.
 Assign an employee to talk to the customers and provide nutritional information about produce.
-Nowadays, people like to learn the origin of the product, is it organic or not, is it free of GMO, is it from a local farmer or imported.
+Nowadays, people like to learn the product’s origin, whether organic or not, free of GMOs, from a local farmer, or imported.

 4. Review the stock that you display daily.
-It is such a disappointment for a customer that is loyal to a brand based on quality to get home, open that box of blackberries, and find mold on them.
-Make sure that the product is under adequate temperature and always stock in an appealing quantity.
+It is disappointing for a customer loyal to a brand based on quality to get home, open that box of blackberries, and find mold on them.
+Ensure the products are under adequate temperature and always stock in an appealing quantity.
 Tilt containers forward so that all the produce is visible, even from a distance.
 Nobody likes leftovers.

 5. Find the best products at the most competitive prices.
-The holiday selling season is critically important for retailers and for the consumer.
-Upgrading your produce section will lead to improving customers’ engagement.
+The holiday selling season is critically important for retailers and the consumer.
+Upgrading your produce section will lead to improving customer engagement.
 Make sure to provide cost-effective and easy-to-use products.
-Display something eye-catching near your produce a huge pineapple with a corner and how to use it next to it, for example, gives customers something to talk about.
+Display something eye-catching near your produce, a huge pineapple with a corner, and how to use it next to it, for example, gives customers something to discuss.

 Other products that play a starring role during the holiday season are pomegranates, chestnuts, pie pumpkins, herbs, fresh cranberries, squash, yam, etc.

-The industry is experiencing a monumental change in consumer purchasing behavior and retail formats causing marketing professionals like you to continually adapt to stay ahead of the curve.
+The industry is experiencing a monumental change in consumer purchasing behavior and retail formats, causing marketing professionals like you to adapt to stay ahead of the curve continually.